Frequently Asked Questions

 The median breaks are located to utilize the existing and proposed street network and parallel streets to form a complete network of interconnected blocks and streets.
 This plan is designed to improve traffic flow from Boundary Street to the various street alternatives.

 Improving safety is a key point for this project.
 Adding the landscaped medians will make Boundary Street safer for drivers and pedestrians.
-A side benefit is it creates a more visually pleasing entrance to the 300-plus year old City of Beaufort and its National Historic Landmark District.
+Additionally, a side benefit is that it creates a more visually pleasing entrance to City of Beaufort and its National Historic Landmark District.

 Landscaping will be designed to minimize maintenance costs.